 Quickstart

 In this tutorial, you'll learn how to upload your first data table and train your first engine.
-You can do it via the CLI or in the console.

 - CLI